 Zoom for teaching and learning

 - How do I hold office hours in Zoom?
 Using Zoom for office hours is the same as hosting a meeting, with the addendum of the waiting room feature.
 After setting up the basic meeting information, select the box marked Enable waiting room under the Meeting Options section.
-This will allow students to join the meeting through a waiting room feature, and as an instructor, you an allow one student at a time to enter the call.
+This will allow students to join the meeting through a waiting room feature, and as an instructor, you can allow one student at a time to enter the call.
 You can interact with students who are waiting using the chat feature.
-As office hours often recur on a weekly or biweekly basis, you are encouraged to set up your office hours as recurring meetings, using the
+As office hours often recur on a weekly or biweekly basis, you are encouraged to set up your office hours as recurring meetings, using the recurring meeting setting described above.

 - How do I record class sessions in Zoom?
 Zoom calls may be recorded, either locally on a device's hard drive or to the cloud.
 Learn more in our guide on how to make a recording.